 In the spring of 1979, SCAD purchased and renovated the Savannah Volunteer Guard Armory to serve as the first classroom and administration building.
 The historic significance of the 1892 structure was recognized by its nomination for inclusion in the National Register of Historic Places.
 Named Poetter Hall in honor of two of the founders, the building remains in active use by SCAD today.

-SCAD is a private, nonprofit institution accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097; telephone number 404.679.4500) to award bachelor's and master's degrees.
+SCAD is a private, nonprofit institution accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number 404-679-4500) to award baccalaureate and masters degrees.
 The university confers Bachelor of Arts, Bachelor of Fine Arts, Master of Architecture, Master of Arts, Master of Fine Arts and Master of Urban Design degrees, as well as undergraduate and graduate certificates.
 The professional M.Arch. degree is accredited by the National Architectural Accrediting Board.
-The Master of Arts in Teaching degrees offered by SCAD are approved by the Georgia Professional Standards Commission.
 SCAD is licensed by the South Carolina Commission on Higher Education.
-The SCAD interior design Bachelor of Fine Arts degree is accredited by the Council for Interior Design Accreditation, 206 Grandville Ave., Suite 350, Grand Rapids, MI 49503.
-SCAD Hong Kong courses of study are registered with the Hong Kong Education Bureau (registration numbers 261958-261971), are accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications, and are recognized on the Hong Kong Qualifications Framework with a validity period of May 1, 2011 to April 30, 2016.
+The SCAD interior design Bachelor of Fine Arts degree offered at SCAD Atlanta and SCAD Savannah is accredited by the Council for Interior Design Accreditation, 206 Grandville Ave., Suite 350, Grand Rapids, MI 49503.

-Class size is small, allowing each student the opportunity to receive individual attention.
+Class sizes at SCAD are small, allowing each student the opportunity to receive individual attention.
 Faculty members have distinguished backgrounds in their fields.
-The international faculty and student body come from all 50 states and 100 countries.
+The international faculty and student body come from all 50 states and more than 100 countries.
 An English as a Second Language program and dedicated international student services staff are available to assist international students with the adjustment to university life in the United States.

 Initially a member of the National Association of Intercollegiate Athletics from 1987 to 1992, SCAD then transitioned to Division III of the National Collegiate Athletic Association.
 The SCAD Bees sent 20 teams to NCAA postseason competition between 1996 and 2003, and every SCAD athletics team logged a winning record during the 2001-02 season.